• Art Magazine

 The exposed soul of the human body: Why sculptures without clothes are so powerful

 The exposed soul of the human body seems to possess a special kind of beauty that fascinates and moves us.
-In this article, we explore why unclothed sculptures
+In this article, we explore why sculptures unclothed

 The significance of the human nude in art history